CSB-IG/Computational-Genomics/README.md

 Scripts and programs for Computational Genomics within my group

-Most of the code is in the form of shell, awk, Perl or Python scripts
+Most of the code is in the form of R, shell, awk, Julia, Perl or Python scripts